 Despite having a body that even fashion designers would have deemed ideal for the runway at the time, her own opinion was the opposite.

 Young girls and women judge themselves unfairly and too often - and it has nothing to do with how we actually look - it's about how we feel about ourselves.
 We have become our own harshest critics.

 Thankfully, a lot has changed since we were in year 11.
 The beauty world is evolving for the better.
 In fact, the very definition of beauty has changed thanks to women who refuse to fit into a mould or follow a standard.

 Brands like Modibodi promote body diversity with campaigns that proudly showcase gloriously different women.
 And there’s also companies like Dove, who promote ‘beauty as source of self-esteem, not anxiety’, and Aerie, who boldly refuse to airbrush their models, promoting body positivity, self-esteem and girl power - all in one!
 As we grow our brand at Es Una, we too will build on a diversity aesthetic with each new campaign.
 We’ve started with Mums and will take on more from here.

 At Es Una, we are all about confidence.
 We’ve created something for you that you can wear that lifts your spirits.
 It’s not about body size; it’s about real women who have lived life and gained life’s lessons along the way.
-We want to empower women, of different shapes and sizes, to feel comfortable with how they look, casting away those body insecurities and being sun smart too.
+We want to empower women, of different shapes and sizes, to feel comfortable with how they look, selecting modest swimsuit options they love, casting away those body insecurities and being sun smart too.